 There was once a girl who hated summer – the heat, the sun and, most of all, having to wear shorts and skirts.
 Every summer it was the same story.
 The stares, the whispers and sometimes the outright pointing, laughing or teasing.

-This is the story of someone with ichthyosis vulgaris (IV), also known as the “fish scale disease”.
-It is a skin condition that results in very dry, flaky skin.
-IV is an inherited disorder caused by mutations in the FLG gene.
+Ichthyosis vulgaris (IV) is a skin condition that results in very dry, flaky skin.
+It’s an inherited disorder caused by changes in the FLG gene.
 This gene encodes the filaggrin protein found in the skin, and the severity of the “fish scales” depends on which mutations have been inherited.

 Filaggrin is key to forming and maintaining the proper structure of this barrier layer.
-Filaggrin assembles keratin filaments together causing them to collapse down into several layers of skin.
+It assembles keratin filaments together, causing them to collapse down into several layers of skin.
 Transglutaminases then glue these layers together.

 Around 1 in 250 children experience some form of IV.
 Some of them also suffer from eczema and/or asthma, all of which also linked to faulty FLG.
 The lucky ones outgrow their condition, as they mature into adults, while others will battle these symptoms all their lives.